netboxlabs/netbox-proxmox-automation/docs/netbox-event-rules-and-webhooks-awx-aap.md

 - a Proxmox VM in NetBox has been removed

-### AWX or Tower/AAP
+### AWX/Tower/AAP

-As noted earlier, AWX or Tower/AAP will perform Proxmox automation through separate (project) templates.
+As noted earlier, AWX/Tower/AAP will perform Proxmox automation through separate (project) templates.
 This section walks you through how (NetBox) webhooks and (NetBox) event rules are handled by AWX.

-#### AWX or Tower/AAP Webhook
+#### AWX/Tower/AAP Webhook

 To use NetBox webhooks with AWX, each NetBox webhook for Proxmox VM management will point at a separate AWX (project) template.
 In AWX, each (project) template has a unique ID.
 When we execute a webhook in NetBox, in this case we're using AWX, the (NetBox) webhook will in turn point at the (project) template ID in AWX -- and tell AWX to launch the template, i.e. to run the automation.